AS9100 Rev D Operation

 Information for how the product or service should be identified, manufactured, verified, used, and maintained should be defined.
 Consider production processes, acceptance criteria, key characteristics, and input requirements when developing BOMs, drawings, assembly instructions, and how product will be handled and packaged.

-It is your responsibility to ensure your suppliers, regardless if designated by your customers or not, conform to your requirements and do not affect your ability to provide conforming products and services.
+It is your responsibility to ensure your suppliers, regardless of whether designated by your customers or not, conform to your requirements and do not affect your ability to provide conforming products and services.

 In order for your suppliers to fully understand your expectations you need to clearly communicate all requirements and explain their contribution to product and service conformity and to product safety.